 So we know that we see sea cucumbers in drone data, and we know that we can count them using machine learning.
 What’s next?
 World domination of course 🙂

 We want to try to count sea cucumbers and map their habitats globally.
 Sea cucumbers are a valuable fisheries species but we know surprisingly little about them.
 If we don’t baseline how many we have and where they live, how will we ever know if they are a species in peril?

 I know that there are many tens if not hundreds of thousands of people flying drones around the world.
 What if every person flew to find our sea cucumber friends?
 This is actually something that we CAN all do together.
 And you don’t need skills in data processing or anything – I’ll take care of all the sciencey stuff.
 I just need drone pilots to capture the photos in the first place.

-If you’d like to join my global mission to save the sea cucumber, you can find out more here: https://www.geonadir.com/sea-cucumbers I’d love to have you in the sky with me!
+If you’d like to join my global mission to save the sea cucumber, I’d love to have you in the sky with me!
+All you need to do is capture drone mapping data from 20m altitude over reef and coastal ecosystems and upload to GeoNadir.
 And of course, please feel free to share!